InterNACHI® Code of Ethics

-- The InterNACHI member shall be fair, honest, impartial, and act in good faith in dealing with the public.
+- The InterNACHI® member shall be fair, honest and impartial, and act in good faith in dealing with the public.

-- The InterNACHI member shall not discriminate in any business activities on the basis of race, color, religion, sex, national origin, familial status, sexual orientation, or handicap, and shall comply with all federal, state and local laws concerning discrimination.
+- The InterNACHI® member shall not discriminate in any business activities on the basis of age, race, color, religion, gender, national origin, familial status, sexual orientation, or handicap, and shall comply with all federal, state and local laws concerning discrimination.

 - have any disclosed or undisclosed conflict of interest with the client;